/ Ho Chi Minh City, Vietnam /

-The homegrown architecture firm SAWADEESIGN applied innovative aircraft cabin ideas to give this narrow townhouse a complete makeover.
-The small family home sits sandwiched between two low-rise buildings in the heart of Tan Binh District.
+An architectural practice called “Sawadeesign Studio” has applied innovative aircraft cabin ideas to give this narrow townhome a complete makeover.
+The small family home sits sandwiched between two low-rise buildings in the heart of Tan Binh, an urban district of Ho Chi Minh City.
 They named the project “303 House.”

-Townhouse is a typical housing type omnipresent throughout urban Ho Chi Minh City, formerly Saigon.
-By law, places of residence with a frontage smaller than 3.0 meters are not permitted to have more than one floor.
+Narrow townhomes are a typical housing type omnipresent throughout central Ho Chi Minh City, formerly Saigon.
+By law, places of residence with a narrow frontage to the street (smaller than 3 meters across, to be exact) are not permitted to have more than one level.

-So the only way to build is arrange all the usable spaces and functions on the same horizontal plane.
-The result is a renovation done right in every sense of the word.
+In this particular case, the only way to build is arrange all the usable spaces and functions on the same horizontal plane.
+And the result is a renovation done right in every sense of the word.

 From the outside looking in, the entire width of the house is only 2.9 meters.
 With the exterior walls installed, the inside space comes to just 2.7 meters wide.

-The house ceiling is made of rockwool tole about 150 mm thick.
-The coated tinplate is widely used in the storage industry and large warehouses for its excellent thermal insulation.
+For indoor thermal comfort, the ceilings are made of Rockwool tole about 150 mm thick.
+The coated sheet metal is widely used in the storage industry and large warehouses for its excellent thermal insulation.
 Here, it’s used to make the interior living spaces comfortable day and night.

 There’s a paved outdoor area in front of the house entrance that provides a place to socialize.
 Step inside, and you come into a corridor connecting to a living area, kitchen, and laundry room.
-Wall-mounted storage cabinets line one side of the aisle and beautifully organized functional spaces on the other.
+Wall-mounted storage cabinets line one side of the aisle, with beautifully organized functional spaces on the other.

-Two bedrooms with a bathroom attached are tucked away further inside, plus a third at the rear of the house accessible by a small corridor with relaxing area.
-Where appropriate, clear roofing panels provide natural light for indoor plants, while openings in the wall keep the interior airy and comfortable without air conditioning.
+There are two bedrooms with a bathroom attached tucked away in a quiet place half way down, plus a third bedroom at the rear of the house accessible by a small corridor.
+Where appropriate, clear roofing materials provide light for houseplants, while openings in the rooftop drive air circulation keeping the interior cool and comfortable without air conditioning.